Concrete Contractors of Lubbock

 Delivery Process

-• Coordination meetings with tenant build-out contractors
+• Coordination meetings with tenant build-out contractors for slab flatness, anchor bolt locations, and utility stub-up positions

-• Staged turnover milestones by building or pad
+• Staged turnover milestones by building or pad with concrete punch lists and warranty documentation for each phase

 The process is intentionally milestone-driven so the project stays readable for ownership and subcontractors alike.
 When the next step is obvious, it becomes much easier to protect the schedule and avoid avoidable rework.